csc203-calpoly/lecture-notes/src/17_a_star/index.md

 **Cycles** occur when a node is reachable from itself by following a sequence of edges.
 In the example above, we can start at `A`, and take a series of edges to get back to `A` again: `A -> B -> D -> C -> A`.

-> **PONDER**
+### Activity

->
+Let's run through our general search algorithm using the graph above.
-> Run through our general search algorithm above in your head, using the graph above, starting from node `A` and searching for node `E`.
-What problem do you run into?
+We'll start from node `A` and try to search for node `E`.

-Let's do the above search using BFS.
+Let's use BFS.

 We'll by marking `E` as our target, and adding `A` to our to-do list, which is a queue (because BFS).